2021 Ford F-150 spy shots

 The bigger F-250 and F-350 Super Duty models should trail this F-150 by about a year.

 Although the prototype is fully camouflaged, it's clear Ford is going with an evolutionary look for the new F-150, which makes sense as this is more of a heavy update of the current generation than a true redesign.
-The front fascia represents the biggest departure and it also appears that we'll be treated with a new headlight design.
+The front fascia represents the biggest departure and there's also a new headlight design.

 The prototype sports a Crew Cab body style, and it looks like the cabin is slightly longer compared to the current F-150, which should mean more space for occupants.
 Speaking of the cabin, a substantially new design is expected for the dash.
 Part of the digital instrument cluster can be seen in some of the shots.